jcaldeira-iot/IoT-For-Beginners-Micropython-V2/3-transport/lessons/11-store-location-data/esp32-connect-hub.md

     ```
     > ⚠️ Take a look at the contents of the GPX file to better understand how the parsing logic works.

 1. Now you can send GPS data to the IoT Hub.
-Add the following inside the `if` statement:
+Add the following inside the `if` statement introduced in the previous step:

     ```python
     telemetry = json.dumps({ "gps" : {"lat" : lat, "lon" : lon}})